gmaslowski/gmaslowski.github.com/_posts/2019-06-10-akka-cluster-giter8-template.markdown

 verbatim = *.xml
 {% endhighlight %}

 This file will be used, as configuration, by Giter8 during the scaffold/generation process.
-The variables are being then used for actual substitution in the project template.
+The variables are being then used for substitution in the project template.

 ---